 After completing MH-53E refresher training, CDR Lomax reported back to HM-15 in December 2009, serving as Department Head for Safety and then Operations.
 Additionally, he served as the HM-15 Officer-in-Charge for the squadron’s forward deployed four aircraft detachment in Bahrain.
 During this tenure, he deployed his detachment to northern Pakistan after major flooding to provide HADR operations while attached to CTF 59/Task Force Ghazi.

 Following his department head tour, CDR Lomax reported to the Naval Postgraduate School, Monterey, California, in December 2011.
 At the completion of the eighteen month curriculum, he received a Master of Business Administration, focused on Material Logistics Support, and also completed Joint Professional Military Education Phase I.

 In July of 2013, he reported to US Strategic Command’s Joint Functional Component Command for Global Strike as a Special Plans Support Planner in the Plans and Integration Directorate.
 He was responsible for developing and integrating non-kinetic strike options for USSTRATCOM and other Combatant Command OPLANs.

-CDR August reported to TACRON ELEVEN (VTC-11) as Executive Officer in May 2014 and assumed command in June 2015.
-His awards include the Defense Meritorious Service Medal, Joint Commendation Medal, Navy Commendation Medal (three awards), Navy Achievement Medal (three awards), and numerous unit and campaign awards.
-He has accumulated over 2,500 flight hours in the P-3 and T-34.
+CDR Lomax reported to TACRON ELEVEN (VTC-11) as Executive Officer in June 2015.
+His personal decorations include four Navy Commendation Medals, two Navy Achievement Medals, and numerous unit and campaign awards.